Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 • Mobility Assistance Dogs: Assist the person in pushing buttons and doing other tasks.

 • Psychiatric Service Dogs: Trained to help people with a mental disability, PTSD, schizophrenia, depression and bipolar disorder.
+To qualify for one, you’ll need a PSD letter from a licensed mental health professional.

 • Autism Support Dogs: Help kids and adults dealing with autistic disorder.